 Is an online MBA worth the investment?

-Whether an online MBA program is worth the investment depends on the program you choose and what you hope to get out of it.
 Online programs offer greater flexibility and are typically less expensive than in-school programs.
-According to one estimate, online MBA programs tend to cost about $10,000 less.
 However, with an online program, you may not have access to all possible networking opportunities or the opportunity to speak with professors face to face.
 You may also feel less connected to the school and the overall experience.

 How long does it take to recoup MBA program costs?

 How long it takes to recoup MBA program costs is different for everyone, depending on the price of the program and the salary increase they enjoy after earning their degree.
-According to the Graduate Management Admission Council, it takes grads of two-year full-time MBA programs about three and a half years of working to recoup the cost.
+In general, though, it takes grads of two-year full-time MBA programs about three and a half years of working to recoup the cost.
 Those who enroll in online MBA programs recoup the cost in about two and a half years of work.

 Photo credit: iStock/Xavier Lorenzo